We're live on Product Hunt right now! Come support our launch

 We know how complex it is to build customer-facing analytics as well as how limited traditional BI tools usually are for this use case.
 So, we wanted to give devs and product teams a way to create full-custom analytics dashboards and interactive reports—without the drain on resources.

 That’s why we built Embeddable: To help teams like yours build highly customizable components with a shorter time-to-market than going completely DIY.
-Embeddable is a Javascript SDK that combines a front-end toolkit, backend engine, and no-code builder (so your customer-facing team can use it without dev support).

 You define data models (like ‘customers’ or ‘purchases’) and which charts they’ll be displayed on.
 Then, anyone on your team can easily use these charts to create dashboards for your customers—can be embedded into your app with a few lines of code.
-Meanwhile, all the most popular features, from drill-downs to sharing, are ready to go out-of-the-box and can be toggled on in a click.
+Meanwhile, all the most popular features, from drill-downs to sharing, are ready to go out of the box and can be toggled on in a click.

 Build remarkable, fast, and fully bespoke customer-facing analytics experiences in 10% of the time.
 Learn more.